tropicalmentat/aoi-flood-detection/README.md

 - To execute a workflow for a sensor, use the `./run.sh` command (the run.sh script is found at the root of the repository)

-- The default location that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.
+- The default locations that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.

 ![data](./imgs/data-input.png)